-BRS’s Real Estate & Construction department is a sector leader in the Asia-Pacific and our real estate lawyers are highly sought after to advise on, inter alia, hotel/resort development projects, condominium and residential developments, industrial acquisitions, mixed-use property developments, construction loans & other real estate financing, real estate workouts & restructurings, and transactions involving distressed assets.
-Within the context of these transactions, we are highly capable of acting on behalf of buyers or sellers, owners or operators, developers, lenders, and equity investors.
+BRS’s Real Estate & Construction department is a proven sector leader in the Asia-Pacific and our real estate lawyers are highly sought after to advise on, inter alia, hotel/resort development projects, condominium and residential developments, industrial acquisitions, mixed-use property developments, construction loans & other real estate financing, real estate workouts & restructurings, and transactions involving distressed assets.
+Within the context of these transactions, we are well-experienced in acting on behalf of buyers or sellers, owners or operators, developers, lenders, and equity investors.

 Senior partner Robert H. Schuler, who heads up the firm’s Real Estate & Construction department, is an expert in Thai real estate law and has a wealth of experience advising clients in both local and regional real estate markets.